College Bank

-College Bank, known locally as the Seven Sisters, is a group of seven residential tower blocks in Rochdale, Greater Manchester, England.
-Built in the 1960s, the towers are a prominent feature of the town's skyline and a symbol of post-war urban regeneration.
+College Bank, known locally as the Seven Sisters, is a group of seven residential tower blocks on College Bank Way in Rochdale, Greater Manchester, England.
+Built in the 1960s, the towers are a prominent feature of the town's skyline and an example of post-war urban regeneration.

 In recent years, College Bank has faced significant challenges, including structural deterioration and safety concerns.
 In 2017 Rochdale Boroughwide Housing (RBH) proposed demolishing four of the towers, prompting strong opposition from residents and the formation of a campaign group.
 Following the death of two-year-old Awaab Ishak in a nearby RBH-managed property in 2020, RBH was placed under special measures, limiting its ability to secure funding for repairs to College Bank.
 In 2025 an independent structural survey deemed all seven towers unsafe, leading to plans for full evacuation in the coming months and growing uncertainty over the estate's future.

 History

 Planning

 In 1961 Rochdale Corporation initiated a major housing redevelopment project for the town, which involved the clearance of a former slum area.
-College Bank was subsequently designed by borough surveyor W.H.G.
-Mercer and architect E.V.
-Collins of George Wimpey & Co.
+College Bank was subsequently designed by borough surveyor W. H. G. Mercer and architect E. V. Collins of George Wimpey & Co.
 The original plans included four tower blocks ranging from 20 to 21 storeys and three blocks between 16 and 17 storeys in height.

 Construction and occupation

 Construction began in the early 1960s, with the estate officially opening in 1966.
 The development was part of a broader effort to replace slum housing in the area known as "The Paddock" and provide modern homes for working-class families.
 The estate comprises 761 flats across seven towers: Dunkirk Rise, Holland Rise, Mardyke, Mitchell Hey, Tentercroft, Town Mill Brow, and Underwood.
+The blocks were named after the streets they replaced, including Dunkirk, Mardyke, Tentercroft, and Town Mill Brow.